rodrigo398/gitnotes/docs/CONTRIBUTING.md

 Our [Slack channel](https://join.slack.com/t/skillcamp-io/shared_invite/enQtMzgxMjM5NjU1OTU4LTIzNDIzZTA3YTY0ZTY1NWVmMDUxZDllZjVmZjNiZDRiZTdhN2RhZjhhZTI5MGQxNzY1ZDlhNTAxYTlmNWRkYzA)
 is great for asking questions, collaborating on ideas and discussing issues.

-##### Or

-If you would like to work with this project independently, you are welcome to fork the repository, then make merge requests when you are ready.
+Or if you would like to work with this project independently, you are welcome to fork the repository, then make merge requests when you are ready.

 Please note we have a code of conduct, please follow it in all your interactions with the project.